Star Awards 2017: Episode 2 – Variety

-Episode 3 – Stardom (红星大奖 影聚响宴 第三场)
+Episode 3 – Stardom

 In the third and final week of preludes, Kate Pang replaced Pornsak as co-host, since the latter took leave.
 The All-Time Favourite Artistes, Quan Yi Fong, Elvin Ng and Joanne Peh were interviewed by Dennis Chew with a series of quick-fire question and answer segment; Peh, who pre-recorded her acceptance speech in anticipation of her labour of her second child, provided the funniest answer when asked to share her "favourite body part" of husband Qi Yuwu.
 South Korean actor So Ji-sub made an appearance at the end of the episode, who was tasked to unlock the briefcase containing the envelopes for the shortlists for the 40 artistes still running for the Top 10 Most Popular Artiste award.

-Star Awards 2017 Awards Ceremony (红星大奖2017 颁奖典礼)
+Star Awards 2017 awards ceremony

 The awards ceremony was held on 16 April 2017 at the MES Theatre @ Mediacorp.
 The ceremony was hosted by Lee Teng and featured a total of 16 international presenters and performers.

 Winners are listed first, highlighted in boldface.

-Special Awards
+Special awards

 This award is a special achievement award given out to artiste(s) who have achieved a maximum of 10 popularity awards over 10 years.
 Top 10 winning years all three of recipients were awarded are highlighted in boldface, while years with only one recipient winning are highlighted in italics.
 The award will not be presented in 2018, as there are no recipients with ten Top 10 Most Popular Male or Female Artistes award wins to allow the award to be presented that year.